Images for illustrative purposes only

 How do I use Nexium?

-Use Nexium as prescribed by your medical doctor.
+Use Nexium as prescribed by your prescriber.
 Check on the product information leaflet to know more on the proper use and administration of the medicine.

 Nexium is often administered for a period of four to eight weeks maximum.
 The physician may recommend a second wave of treatment if you need more treatment with Nexium.